gperl27/website/content/blog/creating-a-gatsby-plugin-with-typescript/index.md

 > Uncaught TypeError: Cannot read property 'welcomeToJavascript' of undefined

-Wouldn't it be fantastic if we could catch such errors before we even execute our program?
+Wouldn't it be fantastic if we could catch these bad boys before we even execute our program?

-*Our pal Typescript can help*
+*Our pal Typescript can help.*

 [Typescript](https://www.typescriptlang.org/) is a superset of JavaScript that will let us write our code in a type-safe way.
 Type-safety let's us know ahead of time if our code is correct or not.
 It gives us hope that we will not get an error like above at runtime.
 We also get a pretty smart compiler that will (in most cases) not even build our code if it sees us trying to access `null` or trying to reassign `burrito` to `42`.
-It's a tool that will help us catch bugs earlier and also provides nice documentation through the *interfaces* we write in our code.
+It's a tool that will help us catch and prevent bugs earlier and also provides nice documentation through the *interfaces* we write in our code.

 ## Let's Build

-Before we get started, make sure you have node installed and, optionally, yarn (I use yarn in the examples).
+Before we get started, make sure you have node installed and, optionally, yarn (I use yarn in the examples for command-line functions).

 ---

-Ok, let's do this thing.
+Ok, let's do this thing!

 To reiterate, our plan of attack will be: